 Her work on school buildings has also ignited an interest in the relationship between internal spaces and teaching/learning and how this has developed over the years and centuries.

-- 'Cropped Cities’ (2004) - Shortlisted entry for the Shrinking Cities - Reinventing Urbanism international competition exploring a future for Detroit.
+Competitions: 'Cropped Cities’ (2004) - Shortlisted entry for the Shrinking Cities - Reinventing Urbanism international competition exploring a future for Detroit.
 In collaboration with Nerma Cridge & Oliver Klimpel.

 Last updated: 17 October 2018